Mentorship, education, community service, and flag football in Washington Heights.

 Young Adult Leadership and Development (YALD) is a nonprofit organization founded in 2011 in Washington Heights with a mission to empower youth from underserved communities through leadership, education, and sports.
 What began with 24 participants, one football, and a shared dream has grown into a year-round community program that supports young people from junior high through college.

 Now entering Season 16, YALD continues to create safe, supportive spaces where participants build character, confidence, and community.
-Through our flagship YALD Flag Football League (YFFL), players take part in structured competition, leadership development, and values-based learning rooted in our 11 Core Elements, including responsibility, empathy, self-regulation, teamwork, and academic excellence.
+Through our flagship YALD Flag Football League (YFFL), players take part in structured competition, leadership development, and values-based learning rooted in our 11 Core Elements, including empathy, discipline, self-regulation, communication, integrity, collaboration, and perseverance.

 YALD goes far beyond the field.
 We offer mentorship, college and career preparation, scholarships, community service, financial literacy, health education, and ongoing support for young people as they grow into adulthood.
 From river cleanups to food drives, and from skill challenges to leadership workshops, we teach that success is not only measured by wins.
 It is measured by the impact we make on others.